ahmed00078/SMARTSHIELD/docs/data_processing.md

 # Data Processing Documentation

 ## Overview
-This document outlines the data preprocessing implementation for the SmartShield project's cybersecurity datasets: CICIDS2017 and NSL-KDD.
+This document outlines the data preprocessing implementation for the SmartShield project's cybersecurity dataset: NSL-KDD.

 ## Implementation Details